pet disaster preparedness

 Get Your Pet Disaster Preparedness Plan Ready

-It seems inconceivable to abandon our beloved animals in an emergency, but a recent survey by the American Society for the Prevention of Cruelty to Animals found that pet owners often find themselves with no other choice.
+It seems inconceivable to abandon our beloved animals in an emergency, but a survey by the American Society for the Prevention of Cruelty to Animals found that pet owners often find themselves with no other choice.

 About 23% of the 4,000 pet owners polled in 2021 said they had to evacuate their homes because of a disaster or emergency.
 Nearly half of them left at least one pet behind, and 30% of those who left their pets said it was because they did not have enough time.